rhysjj111/invoice_dashboard_cont./README.md

 - The boilerplate used in base.html was taken from [bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/) and edited.
 - [Stack overflow](https://stackoverflow.com/) was used many times and referenced throughout the readme for specific examples.
 - I got the idea of using slugs for easier to understand URLs from a tutorial on how to build an invoice platform, on [Youtube](https://www.youtube.com/watch?v=KU_taqbG00U&t=8159s).
+- I used the walkthrough for Boutique Ado for many things in the project.
+Maybe most notably was to help with the invoice model, using a function and signal to calculate the grand total depending on whether parts or labour are edited in the database.